Schedule a Consultation

 • Someone Begins Isolating Your Loved One from Family Members, Friends, or Trusted Advisors – Your loved one may have a caregiver or a new “friend” who starts limiting everyone’s access to your loved one.
 Alternatively, your loved one may decrease the frequency of speaking to family or friends or going out for social engagements.

 • Sudden Changes in Estate or Financial Planning – A loved one may unexpectedly change their will or other estate planning documents, such as changing beneficiaries or altering bequests.
-Your loved one’s financial accounts may also show signs of unusual financial transactions, such as significant withdrawal of money, transfers of assets, or unexpectedly adding people as authorized users or transfer/pay-on-death beneficiaries for financial accounts.
+Your loved one’s financial accounts may also show signs of unusual financial transactions, such as significant withdrawals of money, transfers of assets, or unexpectedly adding people as authorized users or transfer/pay-on-death beneficiaries for financial accounts.

-• Inconsistent Statements or Unexplained Discrepancies – Your loved one may begin making statements about their wishes or preferences that contradict their prior long-held beliefs and estate planning goals.
+• Inconsistent Statements or Unexplained Discrepancies – Your loved one may begin making statements about their wishes or preferences contradicting their prior long-held beliefs and estate planning goals.
 Alternatively, they may start making financial decisions inconsistent with their estate plan, prior stated intentions, or long-standing practices, such as suddenly changing their gifting practices without explanation.

 • Signs of Anxiety, Depression, or Physical/Cognitive Decline – A person exerting undue influence over your loved one may use tactics such as threats, guilt trips, or other manipulative behavior, which, in combination with efforts to isolate your loved one or undermine their trust in family or friends can cause emotional distress and, in older adults, physical or cognitive decline.